 - I know what it is but not sure how it works yet…

 Still just a sketch, but a bit more precise.
-The depicted object has some clear lines, and it is totally understandable what the designer wanted to draw.
+The depicted object has some clear, straight lines, and it is totally understandable what the designer wanted to draw.
 Same as with the unclear previous type, there might be several different designs or angles.

 - Technical drawing

 Usually, it is a sketch that is much more detailed and might even have some numbers indicating proportions or even precise sizes of certain elements.
 The final sketch, often done as a result of work on the first two when the designer has already chosen the final mockup and decided to elaborate it.
-Also might include different angles.
+Also might include different angles and important details.
 Most often is used in engineering, architecture, and modeling.

 Now that we’re familiar with the whole concept of graphic design sketching, let’s move to our next part.